Close Menu

 They were actually talking to each other instead of sitting silently in front of separate screens.

-That’s what I’d been looking for all along.
+That is exactly what I had been looking for all along.

-The 3 Games That Actually Work (and How We Use Them)
+3 Free Educational Browser Games That Actually Work (and How We Use Them)

-Here’s what’s genuinely working for us right now.
+Here is what is genuinely working for our family right now.

 An 8-year-old girl typing on a laptop playing a typing balloon game, while her toddler brother watches from the side on a Doraemon table.